-It will be a matter of local law whether the introduction of new taxes would face fundamental legal barriers.
-In many jurisdictions, the implementation of sector-specific windfall profit taxes could face challenges from a constitutional perspective, including under the right to equal treatment.
+In some jurisdictions, the implementation of sectorspecific windfall profit taxes are likely to face challenges from a constitutional perspective, including under the right to equal treatment.

 Windfall profit taxes are, by nature, specific to a defined group of taxpayers and a defined type of profits.